loveakai/lsl2beta/README.md

 20171114

-This project is no longer availabe since algorithm change.
+This project is no longer updating since algorithm change. </br>
-The current version of package `lsl` is `lslx`.
+The current version of package `lsl` is `lslx`. </br>
+Please check out there.